Haim-hub/AutoFlex/README.md

 ## How to use?

 To use this script, you need to have Python 3 installed.
+You also need requests.
 You can install it by running `pip3 install requests` in your terminal.
 You also need to have Git installed.
 You can install it by running `pip3 install GitPython` in your terminal.

 1. Fork this repository.